kunwarshivam1971/Web_Developement/README.md

-# Web-Developement
+# 🌐 Web Development Repository

+## 📖 About
-This repository contains web development projects and practice files created to learn and apply core web technologies.
-It includes examples demonstrating page structure, styling, interactivity, and basic front-end logic.
-More projects and features will be added over time.
+This repository contains **web development projects and practice files** created for learning and improving front-end development skills.
+It includes work based on **HTML, CSS, and JavaScript**, with more technologies to be added in the future.

+Each project or file focuses on a **specific concept or objective**, such as layout design, styling, DOM manipulation, and user interaction.

+---

+## 🧠 Technologies Used
+- HTML5
+- CSS3
+- JavaScript
+- DOM Manipulation
+- Browser Events

+---

+## 📂 Repository Structure